SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 The same principle is true with documentation.
 Using the 'old school' method will leave you with a build-up of documentation that you will need to keep up to date as the project evolves.

-Warning: if you want to follow Scrum and have zero technical debt, then you must throw away all documentation at the end of each sprint.
+**Warning:** If you want to follow Scrum and have zero technical debt, then you must throw away all documentation at the end of each sprint.
 If you do want to keep it, make sure you add it to your [definition of done](/definition-of-done) to keep it updated.